 SMS requires prior knowledge of specific phone numbers in order to send a message, whilst cell broadcast is independent in that regard and requires no knowledge of phone numbers.

-SMS does not support location based targeting as it can send messages to pre-registered numbers only.
-Cell broadcast targets all mobile phones in a specific geolocation provided those cell numbers are connected to the network in that area.
+SMS does not support location-based targeting as it can send messages to pre-registered numbers only.
+Cell broadcast targets all mobile phones in specific geolocation provided those cell numbers are connected to the network in that area.

 SMS supports up to 160 characters to cell broadcast’s 93.

 SMS messages are received at any time a mobile is turned on.
 Cell broadcasts, on the other hand, can be received only when it is turned on mobile settings.

 There are other differences such as being able to verify SMS message delivery confirmation—which is not available for cell broadcasts—nonetheless, you get the picture.

 SMS Broadcast Software

 If you ever need to send text messages to multiple people in the same area, using an SMS broadcast software can help you with that.
 It automates most of the mundane tasks and can easily target people using their location.
 SMS broadcasts apps, additionally, do not require a contacts list to be able to send text messages to people.
 All you need to do is write the content of the message, select the target area and send your messages.
 There are lots of good bulk SMS platforms that also offer SMS broadcast services.
 It is best advised to do some research beforehand to find the right platform for you and subscribe to start using SMS broadcast services.